vanty0829/dataplatform/07.trino/README.md

                     claimName: trino-wk-pvc
 ```

-- Config trino version use 455 in values.yaml to use s3 file system
+- Config trino version use your image in values.yaml:

 ```bash
 #values.yaml